emahuni/em-async-events/README.md

   // listen once and remove
   this.$onEvent('some-event', this.eventCallback1, { once: true });
   this.$onceEvent('some-event', this.eventCallback2, { once: true });

   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });
+  // automatically run expiry callback function before unlistening after 10000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 10000, expiryCallback: async ()=>{
+    // do something that's even async it will wait for promise }});

   // multiple events being listened to by one callback this.$onEvent(['second-event', 'third-event'], this.commonCallback);
   // fire multiple callbacks (even for multiple events)